morwarid1/morwarid1.github.io/cv.md

 `Feb 2021`
 __COVID-19 in the US Descriptive Analysis__, CareerFoundry
-- Created an interactive dashboard and applied machine learning techniques to COVID-19 data to prevent the further spread of this virus.
+- Conducted an ad-hoc descriptive analysis of US COVID-19 metadata to find which states need urgent vaccinations and medical services.
+- Build a Linear Regression model to predict the number of deaths in the upcoming season.
+- Segmented the COVID-19 cases into different clusters to define vaccination strategy based on their age group and states.
+- Identified the top 10 states for the urgent need of vaccinations and presented the result in dashboards and Excel reports.
-- Technical Scope:Scikit-learn, Stats models API, Seaborn, Machine Learning Regression, Clustering, and Time series Analysis.
+- Technical Scope: scikit-learn, Stats Models API, Seaborn, MLR, Clustering, and Time-series Analysis.

 `Dec 2020`
 __Instacart Grocery Basket Exploratory Analysis__, CareerFoundry
-- Conducted an exploratory analysis on “Instacart Online Grocery Shopping Dataset 2017”to derive insights and suggest strategies for better segmentation.
+-Performed exploratory analysis in Store’s historical data of customers to derive insights and suggest strategies to better segmentation using Jupyter Notebooks and the Anaconda libraries manager.
+- Analyzed different types of customers and created exclusion flags based on their loyalty, Region, age and family status, and demographic classification.
+- Wrangled, aggregated, and merged the large datasets to achieve better insights and avoid potential risks.
+- Identified days of the week, types of customers, top 5 products, and regions that need better marketing strategies.
+- Generated the result in reports and dashboards to communicate insights to stakeholders.
-- Technical Scope: Pandas, NumPy, Matplotlib, OS, SciPy, and Pickle Module.
+- Technical Scope: Pandas, NumPy, Matplotlib, OS, seaborn, and SciPy.

 `Sep 2020`
 __Rockbuster Stealth Data Analysis Project__, CareerFoundry
+- launched a strategy for the new online video rental service using advanced SQL techniques such as common table expression, joining tables, data extraction, and build ETL Pipeline.
-- Loaded all data into a relational database management system and performed advanced SQL techniques such as common table expression or data extraction to launch strategy for the new online video rental service.
+- Loaded all of Rockbuster’s data into a relational database management system, then used SQL to analyze the data and answered any ad-hoc business questions the management board had.
+- Presented the SQL results to the business manager by creating compelling dashboard stories and reports.
 - Technical Scope: Tableau, GitHub, RDBMS, Db Visualizer, and Data Dictionary.

 `Jun 2020`
 __US Flu Predictive Analysis__, CareerFoundry
-- Performed data mining on influenza data Forecasted trends to optimize staffing plan of medical agency.
+- Provided information to support a staffing plan, detailing what can help inform the timing and spatial distribution of medical personnel throughout the United States.
+- Determined whether influenza occurs seasonally or throughout the entire year using Pivot Table
+- Presented the conclusions, recommendations, and proposed next steps in final presentations and reports.
-- Technical Scope: Excel, Tableau, Data profiling, Statistical Hypothesis Testing, Spatial Analysis, and VLOOPUP.
+- Technical Scope: Excel, Tableau, Data Profiling, Statistical Hypothesis Testing, Spatial Analysis, and VLOOPUP.

 ## Education